Years 3 – 4

 Where will I study?

-From Year 3, you will be based in Brighton at the Royal Sussex County Hospital and the Audrey Emerton Building (AEB).
-The AEB provides comprehensive learning facilities, including a fully stocked medical library, computer suites, a clinical skills training area, teaching rooms for large and small group study and a top floor restaurant with panoramic sea views.
+From Year 3, you will be based in hospitals across Sussex and Surrey.
+Much of the teaching takes place in Brighton at the Royal Sussex County Hospital and the Audrey Emerton Building (AEB), which provides comprehensive learning facilities, including a fully stocked medical library, computer suites, a clinical skills training area, teaching rooms for large and small group study and a top-floor restaurant with panoramic sea views.
+Most placements outside Brighton of four weeks or more are residential, to allow you to be fully immersed in the partner hospital team.

 Intercalation